CHORUS-TRE/chorus-web-ui/README.md

 **Environment variables**

 Server side variables:
-- `NEXT_PUBLIC_DATA_SOURCE_API_URL` is the API backend.
+- `NEXT_PUBLIC_API_URL` is the API backend.
 Note that the generated files are prefixed with /api/rest/v1/ so generally you want to have something like
-NEXT_PUBLIC_DATA_SOURCE_API_URL=https://api.chorus-tre.com/
+NEXT_PUBLIC_API_URL=https://api.chorus-tre.com/

 Client side variable:
-- `NEXT_PUBLIC_DATA_SOURCE_API_URL` is exposed to the web-ui and should contains the prefix to the API, like https://api.chorus-tre.com/api/rest/v1/ Used for the iframe streams
+- `NEXT_PUBLIC_API_URL` is exposed to the web-ui and should contains the prefix to the API, like https://api.chorus-tre.com/api/rest/v1/ Used for the iframe streams

 **Local Production Testing**